Thank you for your response

-One happy customer not only means steady investments in future, but also more investors, thereby increasing the assets under management (AUM).
-All of this comes at an operational costs.
+One happy customer means not only steady investments in future but also more investors.
+This is capable of increasing the assets under management (AUM).
+All of this comes at operational costs.
 Now, let’s explore various mutual fund charges and their relevance to investors.

-An investor usually incurs two types of charges – One Time Charge and Recurring Charge.
+An investor usually incurs two types of charges – One-Time Charge and Recurring Charge.
 However, there are many variations to them as given below.

 When an investor has to pay a nominal charge when he purchases a fund unit, it is called an entry load.
 Not all funds levy this.
 SEBI deferred this in August 2009 for mutual funds alone.

 This is a fee levied on investors when they decide to redeem their mutual fund units.
 The rate for this is not fixed.
 Exit load is variable and falls in the range of 0.25% to 4%, depending on the scheme.
 The fund houses decide this fee, mainly to make people stay in for a certain period called the ‘lock-in period’.
 No exit charges apply if you redeem your units after the lock-in period.
 For instance, say, if a fund is priced at Rs.500 and the investor is looking to redeem within the lock-in period, then he has to pay an exit load of Rs.5 for every unit he redeems if the exit load is 1%.

 This is the fee which the investor pays on a daily, quarterly, or annual basis.
 Recurring fee is generally charged for maintaining the portfolio, advising, marketing, and other expenses.
 It is also referred to as the periodic fee.

 The management fee is an expense charged for paying the fund manager for his services and the management of the investment.
 This does not come under other expenses.